DanielMeixner/ebook-visual-studio-tips/README.md

 * Create a folder for your tipp in the content subfolder.
 * Add images for your tipp in a images subfolder within your tipp's folder.
 * Write your tipp in markdown.
 * Be short and precise.
-Add an "Essentials" and a "Guidance" chapter - as shown in the samples.
+Add an "Description" and a "Guidance" chapter - as shown in the samples.
 * Send out a pull request.
 * Currently I will be reviewing your tipp and I have to push the button to build manually.
 This is just during this early phase.
 CI/CD could be enabled with a flick of a switch but I have to improve stability and the review process first.